Tag Archive for: want to move to Colorado

 We have visited all three of the distilleries, Clark’s and Peach Street in Palisade and Highlands in Grand Junction.
 All are great places to stop anytime for a meal or appetizers.
 Relax and enjoy the views.
 Clark’s Distillery has great food and a wide selection of spirits – it overlooks the Colorado River!
 Peach Street Distillery is in downtown Palisade near other related establishments and offers some unique cocktails and delicious food.
 We take friends here a lot.
 Highlands is in North Grand Junction on a Lavender Farm.
 Peaceful with great outdoor seating under umbrellas hanging from the trees.
 Exceptional cocktails!

 We’ve dined at breweries, multiple times at Rockslide and Trail Life in downtown Grand Junction, and gone to several of the wineries for a glass or wine tastings.
 That is always a fun experience, especially when friends come to visit.
 Carlson Vineyards (for the wine) and Colterris (for the view) are a couple of our favorites.
-I recommend you investigate what type of wine the wineries offer before you go for a tasting.
+I recommend you investigate Palisade wineries by what type of wine the wineries offer before you go for a tasting.
 The first time we did a tasting we spontaneously stopped at one along our route.
 We ordered their sampler only to find out that they primarily serve dry wine.
 We don’t like dry wine.
 We went to a Meadery across the street after that to taste wine made from honey, that was very interesting.
 Bought some chocolate dessert wine!
+There are lots of great Colorado wineries to pick from!

 Popular Restaurants